turbulenz/turbulenz_engine/README.rst

 Additional Python packages will be automatically installed during the initial environment creation using a Python package manager.

-To build the cgfx2json shader conversion tool ``python manage.py tools`` a compiler toolchain is required as follows
+To build the cgfx2json shader conversion tool ``python manage.py tools`` requires both a compiler toolchain and the `NVIDIA CgToolkit <https://developer.nvidia.com/cg-toolkit>`__ version 3.1 or higher.

+The CgToolkit is included in the repository for Windows, for Mac OSX and Linux please download and install it.

+Compiler Toolchain Requirements

 - Windows : Microsoft Visual Studio 2008 w/SP1
 - Mac OSX : Xcode with the command line tools
 - Linux : GCC 4.6.x or higher

 Known Issues
 ============